cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 System-level errors, if they do include additional data, will encode it as a string in **output data pointer 1** and will limit such messages to a maximum of 255 bytes.

+#### Errors and State Transactions

+Whenever a volatile message handler returns an error, no side effects can occur.
+If any side effects were applied to state before the error occurred, these must be rolled back.
+The hypervisor manages this using the `begin_tx`, `commit_tx`, and `rollback_tx` on the **state handler**.

+Before any call to a volatile method, the hypervisor will call `begin_tx` with the state token passed in the message request.
+If the method returns the core `0` for success, then the hypervisor will call `commit_tx` with the state token.
+If the method returns an error code, then the hypervisor will call `rollback_tx` with the state token and return the error to the caller.

+This ensures state consistency in the presence of errors.

-#### Unwinding Errors
+#### Unwinding Errors and Discarding State Tokens

 Error codes 1 (out of gas) and 2 (fatal execution error) are considered unwinding errors.
 If one of these errors is returned, the hypervisor will halt execution of the calling message handler and unwind the call stack up to the last recoverable message handler if there is one.
-When unwinding, the hypervisor will call the `discard_cleanup` method on the **state handler** with the **state token** of each message handler that is unwound.
+When unwinding, the hypervisor will call the `discard_cleanup` method of the **state handler** with each _new_ state token that was introduced in the unwound call stack.
+This ensures that if message handlers used new state tokens to create nested transactions, these transactions are properly cleaned up.
+Any state token that was used in the call stack before the unwinding target will not be cleaned up.

-For out-of-gas errors, the hypervisor will unwind up to the caller that set the gas limit.
+For out-of-gas errors (code 1), the hypervisor will unwind up to the caller that set the gas limit.
-For fatal execution errors, the hypervisor will unwind up to the external caller that called the hypervisor, likely resulting in process termination.
+For fatal execution errors (code 2), the hypervisor will unwind up to the external caller that called the hypervisor, likely resulting in process termination.
 A fatal execution error should only be returned when it is expected that the error is non-deterministic and unrecoverable.
 An example of such an error would be running out of disk space or losing network connectivity.